 BDA has been retained by countless law firms in New York and throughout the country.
 We have assisted them and their clients in a variety of cases involving asset searches, lifestyle profiles, matrimonial disputes, process service, interviews, witness location and more.

 Our services are wide-reaching and all-encompassing, as is our client base.
-Our headquarters in New York City and our office in Daytona, Florida give Beau Dietl & Associates a vast investigative ability throughout the country and world.
+Our offices in New York City, Florida, New Jersey, and California coupled with our unique Investigations.com network give Beau Dietl & Associates a vast investigative ability throughout the country.
 Our client list encompasses high profile individuals and Fortune 500 companies including General Electric and Home Depot.

 Beau Dietl & Associates maintains an extended network of contacts and resources in all fifty states and beyond.
 With this unique network, we are able to verify information gathered from public sources and obtain additional details not easily available via regular channels.
 We are able to go in depth with any investigation using tools such as fingerprinting, surveillance, polygraphs, sweeps, and handwriting analysis.
 We also have subsidiaries that can provide the most advanced technology on any scale from single residence to multi-location corporations.